Kwaku Ofori Asiamah

-Kwaku Ofori Asiamah is a Ghanaian politician serving as Minister for Transport in Ghana under the cabinet of President Nana Akufo-Addo since February 2017.
+Kwaku Ofori Asiamah is a Ghanaian politician and businessman who served as Minister for Transport in Ghana under the cabinet of President Nana Akufo-Addo from 2017 to 2025.

 Early life

-Asiamah hails from Dominase in the Central Region of Ghana in the Upper Denkyira West District.
-He had his O’level education at Ghana Secondary School, Koforidua from 1985 to 1990 and his A’level Education at Accra Academy from 1990 to 1992.
+Kwaku Ofori Asiamah hails from Dominase in the Central Region of Ghana in the Upper Denkyira West District.
+He had his O’level education at Ghana Secondary School, Koforidua from 1985 to 1990 and his A’ level Education at Accra Academy from 1990 to 1992.
 Asiamah graduated from the University of Cape Coast with a bachelor of commerce degree.

-Work experience
+Private career

 Asiamah had his national service at the Ghana Ports and Harbours Authority in Tema.
 From 2002 to 2004, he worked as Marketing Manager at Household Aluminium Company.
 He also worked at Quest Resource Development Consultancy.
 He established his own business, Josa Plus Ventures and was general manager of the business from 2004 to 2017.

 Politics

 Asiamah served as a member of NPP campaign team in the Central Region in 2008, 2012 and 2016.
 He has been serving as a member of National Council of the New Patriotic Party (NPP) from 2009.